 Notes: Panel A reports kernel density estimates of exam scores in treatment and control.
-Panel B reports quantile treatment effects estimates on exam scores and 95% bootstrapped confidence intervals.
-Panels C and D report the treatment effect on talent and prosociality as a function of the applicant's skill rank in her health post; the dashed (dotted) lines are 95% CI based on standard errors clustered at the health post (district) level.
-The treatment effect is estimated as the interaction of treatment/Yanko conditional on stratification variables."
-Applicants' are the 1585 candidates who were interviewed for the position.
+Panel B reports quantile treatment effect estimates on exam scores and 95% bootstrapped confidence intervals.
+Panels C and D present the mean levels of ability and prosociality in treatment and control across different levels of the applicant's skill rank in his or her health post.
+The confidence intervals are at the 95% level, based on standard errors clustered at the district level.
+"Applicants" are the 1,585 candidates who were interviewed for the position.
 Treatment=1 if the health worker is recruited in a district where career opportunities were made salient.
-Ordinary levels or O-levels are administered by Examinations Council of Zambia (ECC) to 12th-greate students, the highest grade in the Zambian secondary education system.
+Ordinary levels or O-levels are administered by the Examinations Council of Zambia (ECZ) to 12th-grade students, the highest grade in the Zambian secondary education system.
 O-levels total exam score is constructed as the sum of inverted O-levels scores (1=9, 2=8, and so on) from all subjects in which the applicant wrote the exam, so that larger values correspond to better performance.
 O-levels passed in biology and other natural sciences equals the number of O-levels passed in biology, chemistry, physics, science, and agricultural science.
-Prosociality is the average of "Do you see yourself in the community in 5-10 years" (yes/no) and the Inclusion of Others in Self-scale (Anon, A. et al., "Including Others in the Self," European Review of Social Psychology, 2004, 15, 101-132).
+Prosociality is the average of "Do you see yourself in the community in 5-10 years" (yes/no) and the Inclusion of Others in Self scale (Aron et al. 2004).
 Applicants are asked to choose between sets of pictures, each showing two circles (labeled "self" and "community") with varying degrees of overlap, from non-overlapping to almost completely overlapping.